 In return, Boris Johnson called the claims ‘nonsense’, and the conference has been accused of being a stunt to divert attention from Labour’s anti-semitism issue.
 It is being held after Corbyn’s refusal to outright apologise to Jewish groups for his party’s conduct during a BBC TV interview, as well as numerous condemnations from within Jewish communities.
 These range from open letters in newspapers signed by Jewish public figures, to a recent declaration by Britain’s chief rabbi that Corbyn would be a threat as PM.

 It is worth noting that the documents detail preparatory meetings, held before formal talks, Nonetheless, this is the latest mark against long-held worries that the NHS will be further compromised as a result of leaving the EU.
-Though Boris Johnson has maintained that the service will not be for sale since becoming Prime Minister in July, it remains one of the .
+Though Boris Johnson has maintained that the service will not be for sale since becoming Prime Minister in July, it remains one of the key issues for voters.

 For more content including uni news, reviews, entertainment, lifestyle, features and so much more, follow us on Twitter and Instagram, and like our Facebook page for more articles and information on how to get involved!
 Also like our Impact News page for more articles.